mapillary/inplace_abn/README.md

 We have now also released the inference code for semantic segmentation, together with the Mapillary Vistas trained model leading to [#1 position on the Mapillary Vistas Semantic Segmentation leaderboard](https://eval-vistas.mapillary.com/featured-challenges/1/leaderboard/1).
 More information can be found at the bottom of this page.

 **Update 08 Jan.
 2019:**
-- **Enabled multiprocessing and inplace ABN syncronization over multiple processes (previously using threads)**
+- **Enabled multiprocessing and inplace ABN synchronization over multiple processes (previously using threads)**
 - **Added compatibility with fp16**
 - **Requires now PyTorch 1.0**